|Russ Lipton Documents Radio

 How To Create Shortcuts

 Radio is a tool for creating weblogs.
 Duh.
-But in its current version, Radio partly hides that power 'under the hood' of the processing engine - not to keep the power from us but so we don't feel we have to become an expert mechanic when we would rather just turn the ignition and drive.
+But do you know that Radio also delivers a complete content management system?
+In its current version, Radio partly hides that power 'under the hood' of the processing engine - not to keep the power from us but so we don't feel we have to become an expert mechanic when we would rather just turn the ignition and drive.

 To Create A Shortcut